-Chart: AlHW.
-Source: National (insulin-treated) Diabetes Register https://www.aihw.gov.au
+Chart: AIHW.
+Source: National (insulin-treated) Diabetes Register

 Note: Incidence rates of insulin-treated type 2 diabetes for Indigenous Australians have been excluded from this report, as the NDR may underestimate the number of Aboriginal and Torres Strait Islander people with diabetes registered.
 For more information see the 'Methods and classifications' section of the Australian Institute of Health and Welfare's Incidence of insulin-treated diabetes in Australia report.